ramonauble/db-js/readme.txt

 OVERVIEW
 ----------------------------------------------------------------------------
-db is a 6 oscillator additive synthesizer based on WebAudioAPI, inspired by the ethos of the drawbar organ. it is designed to be both immediate & easy to understand, with a simple, modular structure & 36 instantly tweakable parameters.
+db is a 6 oscillator additive synthesizer based on WebAudioAPI, inspired in part by the ethos of the drawbar organ. it is designed to be both immediate & easy to understand, with a simple, symmetrical structure & instantly tweakable parameters.

 to play chromatically, the keys are mapped as follows:
     W   E       T   Y   U